-- Prevent overcharging and overheating – common in older chargers – that shorten lifespan
+- Prevent overcharging and overheating – common in older chargers – that shorten the lifespan.

-- Whatever charger you use, run a full cycle, then measure their voltage again.
-Top off flooded batteries with distilled or deionized water.
+- Whatever charger you use, run a complete cycle, then measure their voltage again—top off flooded batteries with distilled or deionized water.

-- If possible, keep batteries in a full charge state between uses and during the off-season.
-This minimizes self-discharge and sulfation (which reduces chemical reactions necessary for energy storage, and cuts lifespan).
+- If possible, keep batteries fully charged between uses and during the off-season.
+This minimizes self-discharge and sulfation (which reduces chemical reactions necessary for energy storage and cuts lifespan).
 Otherwise, charge batteries at least once every month, including off-season.

-- Crimp terminals tightly, then cover with heat-shrink tubing.
+- Crimp terminals tightly, then cover them with heat-shrink tubing.

 - Ensure the positive terminal is covered.
-Many retailers sell inexpensive "boots" that prevent arcing, sparks, and other hazards that could result from objects like tools falling on batteries.
+Many retailers sell inexpensive "boots" that prevent arcing, sparks, and other hazards from objects like tools falling on batteries.

 - Swap out wingnuts for stainless steel lock nuts to ensure tight connections and maximum performance.